Nebbi District

 Nebbi District is a district in Northern Uganda.
 It is named after its main municipal, commercial and administrative centre, Nebbi, the location of the district headquarters.

 Location

 Nebbi District is bordered by Madi Okollo District to the north, Pakwach District to the east, Democratic Republic of the Congo (DRC) to the south and Zombo District to the west.
-Nebbi, where the district headquarters are located approximately 77 km, by road, southeast of Arua, the largest town in the sub-region.
+Nebbi, where the district headquarters are located approximately 77 km, by road, southeast of Arua, is the largest town in the sub-region.
 The coordinates of the district are:02 27N, 31 15E (Latitude:2.4500; Longitude:31.2500).

 Overview

 The district has one county (Padyere).
 In 2010, Okoro County was split off Nebbi District to form Zombo District and in 2017,(Jonam) which was one of the counties that made up Nebbi was split off to form Pakwach District.
 There is a small airstrip near Nebbi which can be reached using commercial flights from Entebbe Airport.
 A railway link which has not run for many years used to link the district to the rest of the Uganda Railway system.

 There is a Catholic cathedral in Nebbi, and the Anglican diocese is based in Goli, a town situated at the border with the Democratic Republic of the Congo, about 15 km, by road south of Nebbi.
 The first bishop of the Anglican diocese of Nebbi was Henry Luke Orombi, who is the immediate past archbishop of the Church of Uganda.
 The first bishop of Nebbi Catholic diocese was John Baptist Odama.
 He is currently the archbishop of the Roman Catholic Archdiocese of Gulu.